Windsor Castle is the oldest and largest occupied castle in the world.

 Windsor Castle entry + Transport from London

-This ticket gets you everything that’s mentioned in the previous ticket (explained above) plus transport in an air-conditioned luxury coach, from London and back.
+This roundtrip ticket lets you access everything inside Windsor Castle and includes transport in an air-conditioned luxury coach from London and back.

 Many tourists prefer this because Windsor Castle is 35 Kms (22 Miles) from central London.

 The luxury coach departs from London’s Victoria Coach Station at 7.45 am and returns around 1.30 pm.

 Adult ticket (17 to 59 years): £83